- Download our Moving to Vancouver Guide (PDF)

 Buses

-Vancouver’s bus service covers a wide geographical area and travels along most of the major streets in the city.
-The frequency of bus services varies according to the route.
+Buses in Vancouver cover a wide geographical area, travelling along most of the city's major streets.
+The frequency of services varies according to the route.

 SeaBus

-Vancouver’s SeaBus is a passenger ferry service connecting Waterfront Station in the centre of Vancouver to Lonsdale Quay in North Vancouver.
-The journey between these two terminals takes just 12 minutes.
+Vancouver’s SeaBus is a passenger ferry service that takes you quickly from Waterfront Station in the heart of the city to Lonsdale Quay in North Vancouver.
+The journey between these two terminals takes just 12 minutes, making it a quick way to cross the Burrard Inlet.
+The SeaBus runs every 15 minutes during the day, but after 7pm, services drop to every 30 minutes, with limited runs on Sundays.

 Taxis in Vancouver